jameslnewell/react/packages/react-promise/README.md

 - `.isFulfilled` - Whether the promise has been fulfilled.
 - `.isRejected`- Whether the promise has rejected.
 - `.invoke`- A fn to execute the operation again.
+- `.invokeAsync`- A fn to execute the operation again.

 ### useInvokablePromise()